 If all three of the indicators are encountered during the growing season, wetlands are present and can be delineated, i.e., their exact boundary will be determined.

-GGI’s highly trained geohydrologists, agronomists and soil scientists conduct site visits and investigate the vegetation, soils and hydrology.
-If preliminary site investigations determine the presence of wetlands, GGI proceeds with delineation, mitigation site selection and wetland design and construction depending on the client’s requirements.
+GGI geohydrologists, ecologists and soil scientists conduct site visits and investigate vegetation, soils and hydrology.
+If a preliminary site investigation suggests the presence of wetlands, GGI proceeds with delineation, mitigation site selection and wetland design and construction in cooperation with the Army Corps of Engineers depending on the client’s requirements.